Deformations of Calabi-Yau varieties with $k$-liminal singularities: Introduction

+Since the ordinary double points are exactly the $k$-liminal lci singularities in dimension $2k+1$, the Rollenske--Thomas theorem can then be rephrased as follows: If $Y$ is a Calabi--Yau variety of dimension $n=2k+1$ with only $k$-liminal lci singularities, there is a topological obstruction to the existence of a strong first order smoothing of $Y$ (i.e.\ a necessary condition for the existence of a strong first order smoothing) which is (roughly) $k$-linear.
+(In dimension $3$, the obstruction is a linear condition, and it is also sufficient \cite{F}.)
+The main result of this paper is a generalization of the Rollenske--Thomas theorem to the case where $Y$ is a Calabi--Yau variety with isolated hypersurface weighted homogeneous $k$-liminal singularities. \\

-To explain these results in more detail, we begin with a preliminary definition:
+To explain our results in more detail, we begin with the following definition:

-\begin{definition} A \textsl{canonical Calabi-Yau variety $Y$} is a compact analytic variety $Y$ with at worst canonical Gorenstein (or equivalently rational Gorenstein) singularities, such that $\omega_Y\cong \scrO_Y$, and such that either $Y$ is a scheme or $Y$ has only isolated singularities and the $\partial\bar\partial$-lemma holds for some resolution of $Y$. \end{definition}
+\begin{definition} A \textsl{canonical Calabi--Yau variety $Y$} is a compact analytic variety $Y$ with at worst canonical Gorenstein (or equivalently rational Gorenstein) singularities, such that $\omega_Y\cong \scrO_Y$, and such that either $Y$ is a scheme or $Y$ has only isolated singularities and the $\partial\bar\partial$-lemma holds for some resolution of $Y$. \end{definition}